 The Open Call is now closed.
-Winning applicants will be informed at the end of November
+Winning applicants have been informed, stay tuned for updates

 Connect with Others

 Open Call tips for applicants

 Watch the new video released from SynchroniCity with Gemma Guilera from Future Cities Catapult sharing tips for applicants to the Open Call!
 You will find very relevant insights on how to get all the information needed, as well as how SynchroniCity can help you to find partners for your consortia.

 The SynchroniCity open call launches on June 1st 17:00 CEST and closes on September 30th 17:00 CEST.
 Below you will find all the information you need to join, including guidelines, technical specification and helpdesk.

 Aim of the Open Call

 The purpose of this is to create a global market for human-centered IoT-enabled urban services which are interoperable, replicable and reusable across cities and across domains.

 - Companies that can provide an IoT data-enabled application or a full stack solution.
 The application/solution must have been that have already demonstrated in a relevant environment.
 SMEs can apply alone or in a Pilot Group.
 Large businesses can only apply in a Pilot Group in partnership with at least one SME Lead Applicant.
 To find out more, download the documentation for SMEs and Large Businesses.